niell-ion/crossing-docs/docs/crossing_setup.md

 **Step 3: Secure the Crossing Arm**

-* Verify that telescoping arm sections overlap at least 1'
+* Verify that telescoping arm sections overlap by at least 12".

-* Drill 1/2" holes through the overlapping sections, 6" away from the end of each section per the diagram.
+* Drill a 3/8" holes through each of the overlapping sections, 8" away from the end of each section per the diagram.

 * Remove any metal or fiberglass shavings from the drilled holes.

-* Place 1/2" bolts, washers, and nuts to secure the arm.
+* Insert provided 3/8" bolts, washers, and nuts to secure the arm.

-* Tighten arm bolts firmly per Western Cullen Hayes manual, do not overtighten.
+* Snug arm bolts, do not overtighten.